Research Fellow in Quantum Technology Ref 7473

 School/department: School of Mathematical Sciences/Dept of Physics and Astronomy

-Hours: Full time or part time hours considered up to a maximum of 1.0 FTE.
+Hours: Full-time.
 Requests for flexible working options will be considered (subject to business need).

 Expected interview date: To be confirmed.

-This position offers an exciting opportunity to work closely with academic and industry partners, pushing some of the latest scientific and engineering developments into real-world applications.
+This position offers an exciting opportunity to work closely with academic and industry partners at the forefront of quantum technology in the UK, translating some of the latest scientific and engineering developments into real-world applications.

-Please get in contact with Prof Matthias Keller firstname.lastname@example.org for informal enquiries.
+Please contact Matthias Keller firstname.lastname@example.org for any informal enquiries.

 The University is committed to equality and valuing diversity, and applications are particularly welcomed from women and black and minority ethnic candidates, who are under-represented in academic posts in Science, Technology, Engineering, Medicine and Mathematics (STEMM) at Sussex.